 Learning Support Services provides free tutoring for all students in credit classes for which students are currently enrolled.
-All levels of math, chemistry, physics and biology are covered.
-Tutoring is also available for general subjects, as well as for courses in English, English as a Second Language, Business, Computers, Science, and others.
-Tutoring is provided on a walkin, individualized basis so that specific questions can be answered.
+All levels of math are covered.
+Chemistry, physics, biology and other sciences are covered (201 Gunder Myran Building).
+Tutoring is also available for general subjects, as well as for courses in Academic Skills, English, and English as a Second Language (104 Crane Liberal Arts/Sciences Building).
+Business and computer courses are covered at the Computer Commons, where lab assistants are also available (2nd floor, Gunder Myran Building).
+Tutoring is provided on a walk-in, individualized basis so that specific questions can be answered.
 Tutoring does not substitute for class attendance.
 Students should be prepared with questions and bring in the assignment, syllabus, book and notes.
 Study skills may also be covered while working with the tutor on subject material.
-Drop by LA 104 or call (734) 973-3342.
+Drop by LA 104 or call 734-973-3342.